-- The SESL Department organized the Focus Group Discussion with nine (9) recent master's graduates and six (6) site supervisors to get their feedback on how well the students are preparing for practice and collected their recommendations for changes to the master's programs.
-The feedback from the discussion was reported to faculty and added to the university's CAEP report for the section of Specialized Professional Association (SPA) in school counseling. - The SESL Department reviewed curriculum and its efficiency in developing students within the first year of graduate school.
-Based on the university assessment reports, the CEBD, and feedback from various course instructors, the department voted to permanently keep UED 692 Research Methods a full-term course in face-to-face course for counseling education students in their first year of the counseling education programs.

-- The SESL Department discussed renaming the department for more counselor identity to reflect the makeup of the department and for employment marking purposes.
+- The SESL Department reviewed curriculum and its efficiency in developing students within the first year of graduate school.
+Based on the university assessment reports, the CEBD, and feedback from various course instructors, the department voted to permanently keep UED 692 Research Methods a full-term face-to-face course for counseling education students in their first year of the counseling education programs. - The SESL Department discussed renaming the department for more counselor identity to reflect the makeup of the department and for employment marking purposes.
 The name Counselor Education and Leadership was voted as the new department name.
-The next steps in changing the department name are to get the renaming approved through academic affairs and be presented to the NSU Board of Visitors for approval. - The SESL Department initiated the newly voted curriculum which included counseling courses with the prefix COED which was university approved for the 2021-22 academic year.
+The next steps in changing the department name are to get approval through Academic Affairs and the NSU Board of Visitors. - The SESL Department initiated the newly voted curriculum which included counseling courses with the prefix COED which was university approved for the 2021-22 academic year.
 The new curriculum included a crisis and trauma course to assist counselors in dealing with the immediate and long-term impact of trauma facing many people in the population.
 The new curriculum also merged a two-part practicum into one full term semester that encompasses one hundred (100) hours. - The SESL Department led efforts to increase funding for CACREP accreditation.
 The department received a nomination donation from the Virginia Counseling Association Foundation.
-The department encouraged students to actively participate in VACES, VCA, and VSCA to foster counselor identity early in both the Mental Health and Professional Counseling programs.
+The department encouraged students to actively participate in VACES, VCA, and VSCA to foster counselor identity early in both the Mental Health and Professional Counseling programs. - The SESL Department assigned the responsibility of gathering the data collection measures to the department's university degree assessor.